Arlen Specter: Senate career

 Starting in 2007, Specter sponsored legislation to fix a long-standing inequity in American law that shut out a majority of U.S. Armed Forces service members convicted in courts-martial from appealing their convictions to the U.S. Supreme Court.

 In 2007, Specter co-sponsored the Equal Justice for United States Military Personnel Act of 2007 with Senators Dianne Feinstein (D-Calif.), Hillary Clinton (D-NY) and Russ Feingold (D-Wis.).
 But the bill failed in the 110th Congress, and Specter again co-sponsored the measure in the 2009 111th Congress.
 In December 2008, Specter was involved in a controversy as a result of telling "Polish jokes" at New York's Rainbow Room while speaking at the annual meeting of the Commonwealth Club.

 Specter voted in favor of the Senate's version of the American Recovery and Reinvestment Act of 2009 on February 10, 2009; he was one of only three Republicans to break ranks with the party and support the bill, which was favored by President Barack Obama and was unanimously supported by the Democratic senators.
 As a result of his support, many in the Republican mainstream began calling for his removal from office.

 Specter was instrumental in ensuring that the act allocated an additional $10 billion to the National Institutes of Health over the next two years.
-In August 2009, more than ten years before the global Covid-19 pandemic, he joined Pennsylvania congressman Jason Altmire in leading a congressional hearing investigating whether the federal government should fund a national vaccine production center.
+In August 2009, more than ten years before the global COVID-19 pandemic, he joined Pennsylvania congressman Jason Altmire in leading a congressional hearing investigating whether the federal government should fund a national vaccine production center.

-In late April 2009, facing a tough Republican primary, Specter switched to the Democratic party which put Democrats on the "precipice" of a 60-seat majority.
-He was then denied seniority on Senate committees by his Democratic colleagues.
+In late April 2009, facing the prospect of a tough Republican primary in 2010, Specter decided to switch to the Democratic Party, putting the Democrats on the "precipice" of a 60-seat majority that would allow them to pass legislation without Republican votes.
+Nevertheless, his new Democratic colleagues refused to let him retain his nearly 30 years of seniority on Senate committees.
+This effectively reduced him to the status of a freshman and greatly curtailed his influence in the chamber.

 In October 2009, Specter called for the repeal of the Defense of Marriage Act, which he had supported in 1996.
 In November 2009, Specter introduced a bill to require televising U.S. Supreme Court proceedings, and explained that "[t]he Supreme Court makes pronouncements on constitutional and federal law that have direct impacts on the rights of Americans.
 Those rights would be substantially enhanced by televising the oral arguments of the Court so that the public can see and hear the issues presented."

 Specter's career in the United States Senate ended on January 3, 2011, after his primary defeat to Joe Sestak.
 He was succeeded by Republican U.S. Representative Pat Toomey, who won the general election against Sestak.